 In our assessment, the price of natural gas is a key determinant of the likelihood of people to switch from one product to natural gas, and in our assumption, in a 3rd world country is the only reason why someone would switch, i.e. environmental impact and other aspects do not play a role in decision making.

 In the medium to long term, the IEA forecasts US gas prices will increase in the short term to around $7/MMBtu, by 2040.
 This is because the more profitable reserves are being used first, with the less profitable projects remaining.
-Inevitably, producers then tend to develop higher-cost projects in order to meet demand, while still maintaining some level of profitability.
+Inevitably, producers then tend to develop higher-cost projects to meet demand, while still maintaining some level of profitability.

 Figure 2: LNG prices